Peely Wally Level 17

 Amazon Worldwide

-Excerpt from FIREFLIES AND CHOCOLATE featuring letter seals.
+FIREFLIES AND CHOCOLATE

-FIREFLIES AND CHOCOLATE was inspired by the kidnapped children and young people of Aberdeen.
-The story follows the adventures of Elizabeth Manteith from the castle, and her determined efforts to get back home.
+FIREFLIES AND CHOCOLATE was inspired by the 600 children and young people who were kidnapped from Aberdeen during the 1740s and sold into indentured servitude in the American Colonies.
+The story follows the adventures of Elizabeth Manteith from the castle and her determined efforts to get back home.
 There’s love.
-There’s derring-dos on the high seas… And there’s chocolate!
+There’s proper derring-dos on the high seas… and there’s chocolate!

 Amazon UK